 There is no one test to diagnose dementia.
-Rather, the diagnosis involves a range of assessments and tests and this can mean that confirming a diagnosis can take time, particularly in the early stages.
+Instead, the diagnosis involves a range of assessments and tests, and this can mean that confirming a diagnosis can take time, particularly in the early stages.

-A diagnosis of dementia usually begins with a General Practitioner, GP.
-It can be helpful to make a note of the changes causing concern before your visit to help you to talk to the GP about them.
+A diagnosis of dementia usually begins with a General Practitioner or GP.
+It can be helpful to note the changes causing concern before your visit to help you talk to the GP about them.
 Perhaps keep a diary to help you to do this.

-The consultant will conduct a full assessment to try to establish the cause of the symptoms.
-They usually work with a specialist team and you may see a number of people from this team.
+The consultant will conduct a full assessment to establish the cause of the symptoms.
+They usually work with a specialist team, and you may see many people from this team.
 This process usually includes

 - blood tests

-- a full history of family medical background
+- a complete history of family medical background

 - a physical examination